-An “Adaptive Leadership System,” requires that leaders at every level engage disparate and diverse sets of people, systems, processes and technologies in real time to increase the likelihood of survival.
+An “Adaptive Leadership System,” requires that leaders at every level engage disparate and diverse sets of people, systems, processes, and technologies in real-time to increase the likelihood of survival.
 Perhaps contrary to popular opinion, the leaders operating in the middle of the current hierarchy are the greatest source of leverage to build the responsiveness, resilience and adaptability that the modern-day enterprise so desperately needs.

-Leaders at the centre of the organisation operate at the confluence of a new normal of constant dis-equilibrium where unanticipated change is constantly throwing off tensions and trade-offs that require immediate response.
+Leaders at the centre of the organisation operate at the confluence of a new normal of constant dis-equilibrium where unanticipated change is constantly throwing off tensions and trade-offs that require an immediate response.
 We call them “centre-leaders”.

 To better understand the critical role that centre-leaders play we turn to chemistry.
 A catalyst is defined as “a substance that enables a chemical reaction to proceed at a faster rate or under different conditions than otherwise possible.”
-So centre-leaders function as catalysts within an adaptive leadership system to accelerate the responsiveness, resilience and adaptability of the organisation under increasingly uncertain conditions.
+So centre-leaders function as catalysts within an adaptive leadership system to accelerate the responsiveness, resilience, and adaptability of the organisation under increasingly uncertain conditions.
 By working from the “middle-out” to inform strategic direction, motivate cultural change, guide key work activity and influence individual behaviour, they orchestrate the capability required to respond instantly to uncertainty.
 (See Figure 5)

 The reconceptualisation of “leadership as a system” begs the question: can leaders avoid the demise of enterprise seeing, thinking and acting differently to catalyse a middle-out adaptive leadership system?